microsoft/generative-ai-for-beginners/7-building-chat-applications/README.md

 | Transparency           | AI systems should be understandable.                  | Provide clear documentation and reasoning for AI responses.            | Users are more likely to trust a system if they can understand how decisions are made. |
 | Accountability         | People should be accountable for AI systems.          | Establish a clear process for auditing and improving AI decisions.     | Enables ongoing improvement and corrective measures in case of mistakes.           |

+## Assignment

+See [assignment](./notebook-azure-openai.ipynb) it will take you through a series of exercises from running your first chat prompts, to classifying and summaring text and more.

 ## References

 - [System message framework and template recommendations for Large Language Models (LLMs)](https://learn.microsoft.com/azure/ai-services/openai/concepts/system-message)